 Make a nature collage

-This activity is perfect for younger kids.
+This is one of the Earth Day activities for kids that is perfect for younger kids.
 Get some craft paper in different colors, scissors, glue, and get to work.
 Try creating your own little portrait of nature by cutting out leaves, birds, animals, or anything that you want, and then sticking them together.
 You won’t know how fast the time passes.
-Try to see if you can answer these basic questions about earth.
+Try to see if you can answer these basic questions about Earth.

 Make a fingerprint world